stevefarra/ec-stingy/spice/README.md

 ## Ohm is Where the Heart is: Widening the filter passband

-This project uses the AD8232 to interface with the MCU and provide it with a signal suitable for the ADC.
+This project employs the AD8232 to communicate with the MCU, providing a signal appropriate for the ADC.
 The datasheet for this IC provides several example configurations depending on the use case.
 We want to introduce minimal signal distortion at this stage and use as wide of a passband as possible for maximum versatility.
 The application circuit with the largest bandwidth is the cardiac monitor configuration, which employs a 0.5 Hz two-pole high-pass filter followed by a two-pole, 40 Hz low-pass filter.

 This configuration is a good starting point for our own design but will be insufficient for diagnostic purposes.
-As [this paper from 2012](https://pubmed.ncbi.nlm.nih.gov/22778996/) points out, interpretation of the ST segment of an ECG should only be carried out with a cut-off frequency of 0.05 Hz, as 0.5 Hz introduces considerable distortion to this particular segment.
+A [2012 paper](../docs/paper/High-Bandpass_Filters_Electrocardiography_ST_Segment_Error.pdf) points out that interpreting the ST segment of an ECG should involve a cut-off frequency of 0.05 Hz.
+Higher frequencies like 0.5 Hz can significantly distort this segment.

 Although there doesn't seem to be a definitive cut-off on the high end, most sources suggest clinical ECGs typically have a cut-off of 100 or 150 Hz.
 There may be good reason to extend even further; recent research suggests that detection of myocardial ischemia, a certain heart condition, is improved through high-frequency QRS analysis, which commonly occurs in the frequency range between 150 and 250 Hz according to this 2012 paper.
 This extends far beyond our Nyquist frequency of 180 Hz, however, so to avoid changing our sample rate and diverging from industry standards we'll aim for a high pass frequency cut-off of 150 Hz.